markharrison/Setup_AppSvcKV/AppSvcKV-1.md

 ## Summary

-This document demonstrated shows how App Service can work with secrets stored in Azure Key Vault without requiring any code changes.
+This document demonstrated how App Service can work with secrets stored in Azure Key Vault without requiring any code changes.
 Azure Key Vault is a service that provides centralized secrets management, with full control over access policies and audit history.

 ---
 <http://github.markharrison.io>